stcorp/harp/doc/index.rst

 What is HARP?
 -------------

-HARP is a toolkit for ingesting, processing and inter-comparing satellite remote sensing data against correlative data.
-Correlative data can be either in-situ data, ground based remote sensing data or other satellite remote sensing data.
+HARP is a toolkit for reading, processing and inter-comparing satellite remote sensing data, model data, in-situ data, and ground based remote sensing data.
 The toolkit is composed of:

 - A set of :ref:`command line tools <command-line-tools>`